 This Nairobi street food is universally loved.
 It is the Kenyan version of blood sausages and is made of minced meat or raw blood that is stuffed inside the lining of a cow’s intestines.
 The ends are then tied together and roasted over an open flame.
 It is then cut up and served with kachumbari.
 Don’t be surprised to find people waiting at the local mutura guy for their order to get ready!
 The good news is that you can also get your mutura delivered straight to your home.

 You may know of smokies only, but you really haven’t lived until you try out a smokie pasua from a local Nairobi vendor.
 After boiling, the smokie is split in the middle and topped with kachumbari and salt.
 Most smokie vendors also have tomato and chilli sauce which you can also add for the ultimate experience.
 In addition, you also have the option of creating a not-so-fancy hotdog with your smokie pasua.

 Again, you will usually find this Nairobi street food being sold together with smokie pasua.
 The eggs are boiled first and then served plain with salt, or with some kachumbari added.
 Vendors who are used to it are usually very fast at removing the shell, and you’ll get your snack in minutes!

 You’ll mostly find this Nairobi street food near bus stops.
 Many people love to chew on some boiled maize at the end of a long day.
 It is a very basic snack that will fill you up until your next meal.
-You can choose soft or hard boiled maize, and it will be sprinkled with salt.
+You can choose soft or hard boiled maize, and it will be sprinkled with salt and pepper.